gerardroche/gerardroche.github.io/src/2024/02/22/neovintageous-1.35.0/index.md

 aside: false
 tags: vim sublime-text neovintageous release
 title: NeoVintageous 1.35.0
 excerpt: "Introducing NeoVintageous 1.35.0!
-The highlight of this release is a brand new documentation website powered by the static site generator VitePress."
+The highlight is a new documentation website.
+Check out the new documentation at neovintageous.github.io."
 lastUpdated: false
 ---